rhaamo/StockazIO/README.md

 # Features

 - yummy bugs
-- partkeepr import from CSV (fixed fields)
+- partkeepr import from CSV (fixed fields, see `controllers/part/management/commands/import_partkeepr.py`
+- Categories for parts
+- Storage categories and Storage Locations (with possible pictures)
+- Footprints categories and actual footprint in them (with possible picture)
+- Parts can have distributors SKU, manufacturers SKU, parts parameters
+- Parts and Storage Locations have UUIDs to generate an unique QRCode
+- Quick add form and a full-featured one

+# Generated QRCodes format
+- StorageLocation: `stockazio://storageLocation/{uuid}`
+- Part: `stockazio://part/{uuid}`

 # Images sources
 - Footprints